 Show your patients how much you value them!
 Get started with appointment reminders today.

 Appointment Reminders in the Field

 But don’t take our word for it!
-At Intiveo, we have had the opportunity to get feedback from a number of dental practices.
+At Intiveo, we have had the opportunity to get feedback from several dental practices.
 The use of appointment reminder software greatly improved their patients’ experience.

 For example, Central Valley Dental Implant and Oral Surgery Institute saw a 50% increase in confirmation rates.
-Note only that, but they also saw a 70% increase in patients’ completing paperwork before they came to the appointment.
-Over at Altoona Center for Oral & Maxillofacial Surgery, they saw a 75% increase in confirmations – as well as a 90% decrease in cancelled appointments.
+Not only that, but they also saw a 70% increase in patients completing paperwork before they came to the appointment.
+Over at Altoona Center for Oral & Maxillofacial Surgery, they saw a 75% increase in confirmations – as well as a 90% decrease in canceled appointments.
 To complement these numbers, Altoona also saw a 95% increase in patients giving a review.
-For these two OMS practices, this increased patient engagement meant for more positive appointment outcomes.
-We saw similar outcomes at Contestoga Oral Surgery, a multi-location practice.
-Every location sees consistency in patient communication, as well as use of the 2-way chat.
+For these two OMS practices, this increased patient engagement meant more positive appointment outcomes.
+We saw similar outcomes at Conestoga Oral Surgery, a multi-location practice.
+Every location sees consistency in patient communication, as well as the use of the 2-way chat.

 These numbers also indicate something essential: patients are engaged.
 Engaged users are satisfied users.
 Appointment reminder software has improved their experience.

 As we can see, an improved patient experience keeps your patients coming back to your practice!